 - In another case, involving a canine police dog being handled by an officer from the Sheriff’s Department, the handler testified that his 90 pound German Shepherd crawled under a car and dragged the suspect, hiding under the car, out into the open.
 The suspect testified that he crawled out from under the car voluntarily and surrendered to police officers who had the car surrounded.
 Measurements were taken of the dog, and it became clear to Dr. Polsky that a dog of this size could not have dragged the suspect from beneath the car.
 Accordingly, this testimony was usedat trial to discredit the testimony given by the police dog handlers.

-- In another dog bite case, it was alleged that the defendant’s dog attacked the plaintiff, but a behavioral examination of the dog along with an examination of the bite wound on the plaintiff, allowed Dr. Polsky to testifyvin deposition that the dog did not have the temperament, or was it physically capable, of attacking the plaintiff in the manner described.
+- In another dog bite case, it was alleged that the defendant’s dog attacked the plaintiff, but a behavioral examination of the dog along with an examination of the bite wound on the plaintiff, allowed Dr. Polsky to testify that the dog did not have the temperament, or was it physically capable, of attacking the plaintiff in the manner described.

 - In another case, in which a non-suspect was attacked by a police K-9, Dr. Polsky’s review of the dog’s training records and subsequent testimony indicated that it would have been difficult for the handler to control the dog on a 30 foot leash given the circumstances present, after the handler deployed the dog in the field for suspect apprehension. more examples of attacks by police K-9 dogs can be found in the section of this website about police canines.

 The above examples illustrate how dog bite expert opinion in testimony could be used in dog bite cases.
 I have also addressed the issue concerning the qualifications of the dog bite expert witness in other parts of this website.
-The properly qualified dog bite expert witness uses his background and animal behavior science to testify about how the dog was capable of behaving, and why the dog behaved as it did, given the fact pattern under consideration.
+The properly qualified dog bite expert witness uses his background in animal behavior science to testify about how the dog was capable of behaving, and why the dog behaved as it did, given the fact pattern under consideration.
 Reconstruction of the events via using expert witness testimony and opinion in animal behavior may help.
 If expert opinion from the animal behaviorist conflicts with the accounts given by the plaintiff, defendant, dog handler, or others, then the credibility of a witness may be questioned.

 Websites that discuss expert witness testimony